zplayads/specification-for-H5-playable-creative/Playable ads API for SDK with HTML (iOS).md

 ## 4.The meaning and necessity of methods provided by HTML/JS
 - #### startAd()
-HTML of game page should be added with startAd() method, in which the logic of video play is implemented.
+SDK will call this method accordingly in order to start ads.
 For example:
 ```js
 function startAd(){
     var video = document.getElementById('your-video-id');